gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Oh, you're no help," Sensy pouted.
 She had spent the winter embroidering green and gold patterns on her jacket's cuffs and collar.
-All she seemed to want to talk about any more was her clothes and her hair and who she and Noxy might meet at the cloudherds' midsummer gathering.
+All she seemed to want to talk about any more was her clothes and her hair and who she and Noxy might meet at the cloudherds' summer gathering.
 The only thing she *didn't* want to talk about was Rash, who was the only boy their age in the village.